-Following is a list of countries and continents where gemstones are found and fine jewellery is crafted.
+EVERY GEM or fine piece of jewellery has a story that can be traced across the globe from cultural tradition to design and sourcing.
 Each one has its own rich history and vibrant cultures, all of which are reflected in the wearable art that they produce.
-So, without another further ado, let’s pack our digging utensils, dust-off our walking boots and take a little trip around our big blue planet…
+So, without another further ado, let’s pack our digging utensils, dust-off our walking boots and take a little trip around our big blue planet.

 Nowhere on Earth has the power of symbolism been more effectively and consistently channelled than in human’s ancient roaming ground, Africa.
 This massive expanse of sand, water, rock and earth has long been an abundant source of precious minerals, metals and organic materials.
 It was through the inherent utility of these materials that much of the African population learnt to decorate themselves, finding inventive ways to wear feathers, teeth, horns, skulls, jewels and other well-wrought ornaments.
 For example, the expansive Fulbe, a staggering 40 million-strong African tribe, would perform ritualistic social dances wearing jewellery that helped young women choose who was most beautiful.
 Similarly the Mongbetu and Mongo tribes would use shell pieces to cover their genitals and buttocks.
 These were often coloured with intricate geometric designs used to signify unions within clans, including marriages.
 Huge round labial plates were also worn by the African Mursi and Sara.
 This form of body modification is still very popular amongst women in Ethiopia, who use the wood, ivory or clay plate to stretch their lips and communicate how many cattle should be required for a wedding.